 A sugaregg is a confectioner’s Fabergé.
 If you’re lucky enough to hold one, delicately, in your palm, a glance inside its perfect shell will reveal a scene so ornate and timeless, it could be passed down for generations – or gobbled up in a few bites.

-Bully’s Alicia Bognanno has never possessed such a fondant treasure but after hearing a story about a man who kept his sugaregg in a box for decades, as proof that he had once made a friend, she adopted the idea for the title of her newest record.
+Bully’s Alicia Bognanno has never possessed one of these fondant treasures but after hearing about a man who kept his sugaregg in a box for decades, she adopted the idea for the title of her newest record.

 “It’s so sweet that he preserved such a small, fragile thing for so long; that it meant that much to him to move with him throughout his life.” she explains on the phone from her Nashville home.
 “I just liked the thought of that feeling being consistent with him for so many years.”